neisinger/beanOS/README.md

 beanOS is a Micropython application designed for the Badger2040 device.
 It tracks and logs your coffee consumption, providing a simple interface to view statistics, reset counts, and change settings.

+This code must not be used by fascists!
+No code for the AfD or Musk or Trump!

 ## Installation

 To install beanOS on your Badger2040: